elonlit/melchior/README.md

 > ./basecallers/download_dorado.sh
 > ```
 >
-> Run these scripts first before proceeding with the evaluation.
+> Run these scripts before proceeding with the evaluation.

 ## Contributing